 4. Substandard policies and procedures

 The CFPB expects all furnishers to have effective written procedures relating to the generation of the Metro 2® file.
-In fact, the CFPB Fall Supervisory Highlights for 2022 shared the continuing Regulation V violations of the requirement to establish and implement reasonable written policies and procedures.
+In fact, the CFPB Summer Supervisory Highlights for 2023 shared the continuing Regulation V violations of the requirement to establish and implement reasonable written policies and procedures.
 This theme is evident through various enforcement actions issued by the CFPB.
 Having effective, well written procedures ensures furnishing practices are performed consistently and accurately.

 Use these tips to ensure that your procedures are—or will be—effective: